kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

 Caveats:
 * The shared library (libtiledbgenomicsdb.so) that is packaged in the jar depends on GNU libc (glibc).
 If you compile the library on one system and run it on another system with a newer version of glibc, the library should work since glibc is backward compatible (for example, you can compile the library on CentOS-6 and run it on CentOS-7).
 However, if you do the reverse, then very likely you will see errors about missing symbols when loading the library.
-A quick check is to run _ldd bin/libtiledbgenomicsdb.so_ - you should *NOT* see errors about missing symbols in a functioning system.
+A quick check is to run _ldd bin/libtiledbgenomicsdb.so_ - you should *NOT* see errors about missing symbols in a correctly functioning system.